ExtF8/odin-recipes/README.md

 # odin-recipes

-This is Odin's Project's lesson abuot foundations
+This is Odin's Project's lesson about foundations

 In this lesson I hope to learn how to build basic web page for recipes.